 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Coastline Community College, see our tuition and fees and room and board pages.

-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
-At Coastline Community College, approximately 11% of students took out student loans averaging $6,561 a year.
-That adds up to $26,244 over four years for those students.
+It's not uncommon for college students to take out loans to pay for school.
+In fact, almost 66% of students nationwide depend at least partially on loans.
+At Coastline Community College, approximately 13% of students took out student loans averaging $6,533 a year.
+That adds up to $26,132 over four years for those students.

 Contact details for Coastline Community College are given below.

 Online learning is becoming popular at even the oldest colleges and universities in the United States.
 Not only are online classes great for returning adults with busy schedules, they are also frequented by a growing number of traditional students.

 In 2019-2020, 8,756 students took at least one online class at Coastline Community College.
 This is a decrease from the 9,565 students who took online classes the previous year.

 |Year||Took at Least One Online Class||Took All Classes Online|

 Learn more about online learning at Coastline Community College.